 - Folder Path

-Click on the expand icon in the header of the Attributes column, then click OK to see the file attributes.
-I’m not going to lie… I have no idea what some of these attributes are, but others very useful, such as:
+Click on the Expand icon in the header of the Attributes column, then click OK to see the full list file attributes.

 - Kind – the file type